astrocatalogs/astroschema/README.md

 - `schema`
     - `quantity.json`
-        - FIX: Changed `value` from being numeric to being any-type.
+        - BUG, FIX: Changed `value` from being numeric to being any-type.
 This is to accommodate 'alias' values in `astrocats`... not sure if this should remain or be changed.
+        - BUG, FIX: Changed `source` from being numeric to being any-type.
+This is to accommodate strings like `"1,3,4"` currently used in astrocats.
+This should be fixed in the future.

 ### v0.4.0 - 2018-07-30